Introduction

 (1) Epinephrine has been excluded from the definition of hazardous waste at the Federal level, but some states have not adopted that exclusion.

-What Requirements Apply - If you generate hazardous waste, specific requirements will depend on the quantity generated each month.
+If you generate hazardous waste, specific requirements will depend on the quantity generated each month.
 These requirements will generally include:

 - Registration with EPA to obtain an EPA ID Number